Magnolia liliiflora 'Nigra'

 A stunning, deciduous magnolia with a compact habit and dark purple-red flowers which appear from an earlier age than most magnolias.
 The goblet-shaped blooms are produced from early summer, and then intermittently into autumn.
 A lovely shrub for a sunny or partially shaded spot out of strong winds.

 - Garden care: Requires minimal pruning.
 Remove any broken, diseased or crossing branches in midsummer.
-The best time to plant is in April, adding plenty of peat to the planting hole, in a sheltered spot.
-Mulch in spring with manure and leafmould, especially on dry soils.
+When planting, add plenty of peat to the planting hole and mulch in spring with manure and leafmould, especially on dry soils.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!